The Hull City Customer Charter is available to view at the main KCOM Stadium reception and the Tiger Leisure store at the KCOM Stadium.

 Please provide a full description of the complaint, along with your full name, full postal address/e-mail address, membership number where applicable and what you would like us to do to resolve the issue.
 In order to receive a full response regarding your query or complaint, you must contact the Club via the above process.

 What happens next?

-We will aim to respond to all complaints sent via e-mail within 5 working days.
+We will aim to respond to all complaints sent via email within 5 working days.
 For complaint letters, we will aim to respond within 10 working days.
 We will aim at all times to treat everyone fairly within our complaints handling process and will ensure all views are heard and taken into consideration in a balanced way.
 If it is not possible to give a reply within this time (for example, if your complaint requires more detailed investigation) we will tell you what is being done and when you can expect a full response.
 We’ll make every effort to attempt to resolve your complaint within a day of receiving it.
-If the complaint is not resolved to customer’s satisfaction, it can be escalated to Vicky Beercock (Head of Marketing and Communications) for the final Club decision and will respond within 28 days of receipt of the complaint.
+If the complaint is not resolved to the customer’s satisfaction, it can be escalated to Vicky Beercock (Head of Marketing and Communications) for the final Club decision and we will respond within 28 days of receipt of the complaint.

 If a supporter feels that his or her complaint has not been dealt with appropriately they have recourse to The Independent Football Ombudsman, who can be contacted via phone on 0800 588 4066, or via mail at: The Independent Football Ombudsman, Suite 49, 57 Great George Street, Leeds, LS1 3AJ, or via email: [email protected]

 1. In the first instance, complaints must be made over the telephone or in writing as determined by the customer.

 2. The staff member receiving the initial complaint over the telephone will attempt to resolve the issue in the first instance.
 If this does not resolve the issue for the customer, the customer will be asked to put the complaint in writing and escalate to Ann Holland, Support Liaison Officer.